 As one of our strategic priorities, enhancing diversity and inclusion benefits our students, college and campus.
 To us, diversity goes beyond race and gender, because we know a diverse group of students, those who bring varying perspectives because of their roots or life experiences, yields richer ideas and design.

-In 2019, about 20% of the incoming class were minority students, using the traditional definition of race and ethnicity.
-And we are made up of about 50% male and 50% female.
+In 2019, about 22% of the incoming class were minority students, using the traditional definition of race and ethnicity.
+And our student body is made up of about 39% male and 61% female.

 Beyond these traditional definitions comes a more multi-layered definition of “diversity,” which can be derived from economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.